christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-Diving deeper into the activation patching results, focusing on the residual stream/midstream, we can see that blue regions indicate that patching helped the model get closer to the clean run (i.e., improved its predictions), while red regions show that patching made things worse.
+Diving deeper into the activation patching results, focusing on the residual stream/midstream, blue regions indicate where patching helped the model get closer to the correct prediction (basket), while red regions show where patching hurt (pushing it towards box).
+The clean run is the uncorrupted input—where the model gets things right ("John thinks the cat is on the box").
+The corrupted run comes from swapping adjacent tokens, which messes up the sentence’s meaning and leads to wrong answers.
+The goal is to patch activations from the clean run into the corrupted one at various layers and sequence positions and see how much it improves the model’s logit difference (i.e., how much closer it gets to predicting the correct answer).

-Most of the significant logit differences happen in layers 0 to 5, suggesting these layers play a key role in the initial understanding of the narrative.
-Later on, around layer 21 and beyond, the logit difference for the box drops dramatically.
-This tells us that the later layers are crucial for computing John’s false belief—essentially, whether the model correctly tracks that John still thinks the cat is on the basket.
-These late layers are where the decision-making really finalizes for the ToM task.

-So, the early layers set up the initial scene, middle layers seem to track object movement, and the later layers focus on resolving John’s false belief based on the sequence of events.
+Patching the "box" token at layer 1 gives a massive boost, almost recovering full performance.
+But, as we move to later layers, the most impactful patching happens at the final "the" token before the blank.
+This shift hints at something important: the model first focuses on where the cat was (on the box), and later on, it shifts to what word needs to be filled in (basket vs. box).
+There’s a super interesting pattern—starting from the "box" token in layer 0 and running up to the final "the" token in layer 25.
+This implies a distinct computational flow across the model’s layers.
+Early on, (layers 0-5) it’s all about the "box" token (likely where the model locks in the idea that the cat was on the box).

+ Between layers 5-20, the patching impact spreads more evenly across tokens.
+This is probably where the model’s pulling everything together, building up a complete understanding of what’s going on.
+Then, by layers 20-25, the focus shifts hard onto the final "the" token—this is where the model's deciding which word (basket vs. box) to predict.
+While patching "box" is super helpful in early layers, it starts to hurt later on (negative blue regions).
+It seems like the model needs to remember the original cat position (box) early on but then "forget" it by the end to make the right call (basket).
+This shows how the model's thinking evolves layer by layer.

+ One cool takeaway is how localized the effect is—patching just a few tokens or layers can fix a lot of the model’s mistakes.
+It’s not spreading out the info evenly across the whole network.
+Instead, there’s a very directed flow of information from "box" to "the" over time.

-The midstream plot looks similar to the first one but centers on patching activations mid-stream.
-Here, we see significant improvements, especially in layers 20 and beyond, where the logit difference for the box decreases further.
-This suggests that the earlier layers are transferring critical information about the room’s state—like Mark moving the cat—and these mid-stream activations are key to encoding that change in the cat’s location (whether it ends up on the basket or the box).
+The midstream plot looks similar but now we’re patching activations midstream.
+Here, the biggest improvements show up in layers 20+, where the logit difference for the box drops more.
+The overall patterns match the first plot, but the intensity is lower, suggesting that patching mid-layer activations has a more diffuse effect compared to early residual streams.

+This fits with the bigger picture: earlier layers are encoding the critical scene details (e.g., Mark moving the cat), while midstream activations are key for representing changes in location (whether the cat ends up on the basket or box).

-This lines up with the previous attention analysis: early layers set up the initial scene, middle layers handle object movement and maintaining the scene, and late layers resolve John’s false belief based on the sequence of events.
+The whole process aligns with previous attention analysis—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on resolving John’s false belief.

 <br/>